As seen in:

-This article will tell you:
+This guide will show you:

-- What interviewers are actually asking when they ask “Why should we hire you?”
+- Why do they ask "why should we hire you?".

 Start getting more job offers.
 See 20+ resume templates and create your resume.

 Sample resume made with our builder — See all our resume samples here.

 Need more general interview help?
 See these guides:

 - Informational Interview Questions

 Read on to learn how to tackle the “why should we hire you” question in the best way possible:

 Why Interviewers Ask: Why Should We Hire You?